 Customers don’t like waiting.
-Whether that customer is a patron wanting service at a restaurant or an OEM manufacturer holding up production because electrical assemblies aren’t complete, waiting creates frustration.
+Whether that customer is a patron wanting service at a restaurant or an OEM manufacturer holding up production because electrical or mechanical assemblies aren’t complete, waiting creates frustration.

 For manufacturers, the consequences of extended lead times can go far beyond a mere annoyance; it can end up costing the organization money.
 There’s the risk of running out of inventory or having to carry more to compensate for unreliable suppliers.
 Speed to market is threatened, meaning your peer competitors might introduce new products quicker and grab more market share.
 Responding to market changes becomes increasingly difficult, and if the items you’ve waited on for so long show up with quality control issues, there’s less time to react.